algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport50.md

 * We should make a bar with the score if we have time.

-* Finish writing our oral exam and then finish the slideshow of this oral exam to have time to practice before the big day.
+* We must finish the writing and the slideshow for the oral exam, the earlier we're done, the more we will have time to practice for the big day.